rh-mobb/documentation/content/docs/rosa/vpn/_index.md

    ```bash
    echo '<cert>' >> client-config.ovpn

    openssl x509 -in issued/aws.crt >> client-config.ovpn

    echo '</cert>' >> client-config.ovpn

    echo '<key>' >> client-config.ovpn

    cat private/aws.key >> client-config.ovpn

    echo '</key>' >> client-config.ovpn
    ```

 1. Add DNS Entries

-   In order to resolve the ROSA Cluster domain name, you will need to either add the DNS server and the Route 53 Hosted Domain for the cluser to your VPN settings or /etc/hosts in machine you are connecting from.
+   In order to resolve the ROSA Cluster domain name, you will need to either add the DNS server and the Route 53 Hosted Domain for the cluster to your VPN settings or /etc/hosts in machine you are connecting from.

    The DNS server will be the x.x.x.2 address of your VPC CIDR.
 For example, if you VPC CIDR is 10.66.0.0/16 then your DNS server will be 10.66.0.2

    You can find the VPC ( machine ) CIDR with this command:

    ```bash
    rosa describe cluster -c $ROSA_CLUSTER_NAME -o json | jq -r '.network.machine_cidr'
    ```